Career Timeline of Sidney Crosby: Major Achievements and Milestones

 Discover the career path of Sidney Crosby, from the first major opportunity to industry-changing achievements.

-Sidney Crosby, nicknamed "Sid the Kid", is a Canadian professional ice hockey centre and captain of the Pittsburgh Penguins.
-Drafted first overall in 2005, Crosby was a highly touted prospect and is widely considered one of hockey's greatest players.
-He was born and raised in Halifax and has achieved considerable success in the NHL.
+Sidney Crosby, a Canadian professional ice hockey player, captains the Pittsburgh Penguins in the NHL.
+Drafted first overall in 2005, he was highly touted and nicknamed "Sid the Kid" and "The Next One".
+Widely considered one of the greatest hockey players ever, Crosby was born and raised in Halifax.

 2001: MJAHL Draft